-In terms of underwriting risk, the main contributor refers to the Insurance with Profit participation LoB which as at the end of 2021 represents 85% of the total Best Estimate Liabilities followed by the Unit Linked LoB.
+In terms of underwriting risk, the main contributor refers to the Insurance with Profit participation LoB which as at the end of 2022 represents 87% of the total Best Estimate Liabilities followed by the Other Life LoB.

-Through its Savings business, the Company is exposed to expenses risk, mortality and, above all, surrender risk.
-In case this risk materialises in unfavourable market conditions, it could have an impact on the Company's results and solvency be likely to affect the results of the individual or group death & disability business.
-The Company has not however seen an increase in this risk factor during the Covid-19 pandemic.
+Through its Savings business, the Company is exposed mainly to expenses and surrender risk and at a lessaer lever to mortality.
+In case this risk materialises in unfavourable market conditions, it could have an impact on the Company's results and solvency.